Looking after a person with dementia can be challenging, but caregivers can prevent burnout if they cope well and have the support of family members.

 Caregivers should also inform other family members of their stress.
 Another case study A/Prof Lim brought up was of a stoic man who was looking after his wife with dementia.
 He seemed cheerful during consultations.
 Another family member alerted the doctor that the caregiver was not coping well.
 The clinic arranged for daycare help for his spouse, so that the man could have some time to rest and unwind.More importantly, A/Prof Lim highlights that family members should also support and affirm caregivers.
 “Treasure your caregivers — they are an invaluable resource.
 Give them time off by taking turns to look after their loved ones with dementia,” he says.

-Related: Caregiver Support Groups
+Related: Caregiver Support Groups in Singapore

 Read these next: